All About Affine de Chablis Cheese

-Affine de Chablis is from from Burgundy and looks like and is very similar to Epoisse so I know it’s going to have a creamy interior and stinky aroma.
-What makes it different is it is washed with Chablis wine until it finishes maturing.
-This Chablis was adds to its flavor and aroma.
+Affine de Chablis is from Burgundy and looks very similar to Epoisse, so I know it will have a creamy interior and stinky aroma.
+It is different because it is washed with Chablis wine until it matures.
+This Chablis adds to its flavor and aroma.

-Not quite as strong tasting as Epoisse, it still is full flavored and will get your attention when you take that first taste.
+Not quite as strong tasting as Epoisse, it still is fully flavored and will get your attention when you take that first taste.

 The producer Chalancey won a bronze medal for their Affine de Chablis at the 2018/2019 Word Cheese Awards.

 In our house, we usually serve cheese before dinner as part of a cheese board and Affine de Chablis would be a perfect fit.
 Saying that, it would also be a tremendous after-dinner cheese course.